-Covered expenses for mental health and substance abuse treatment services Home Care Advocacy Program services (HCAP) and managed physical medicine services are excluded in determining the maximum copayment limit.
+Covered expenses for mental health and substance abuse treatment services, Home Care Advocacy Program services (HCAP) and managed physical medicine services are excluded in determining the maximum coinsurance limit.

-c.
-Effective January 1, 2000, the routine newborn child care allowance under the basic medical component shall be \$150, not subject to deductible or co-insurance.

-d.
-Effective September 1, 1991, the annual and lifetime maximum for each covered member under the basic medical component shall be unlimited.
+- c.
+The routine newborn child care allowance under the basic medical component shall be \$150, not subject to deductible or coinsurance. - d.
+The annual and lifetime maximum for each covered member under the basic medical component shall be unlimited.